Meaning of Revelation

 Revelation, from the Latin revelare (which means to uncover or to unveil), is the manifestation or disclosure of truth that is either unknown, or is known but obscurely.
 If the source of the revealed truth is man, then the revelation is human.
 If the source is God, then the revelation is divine.

 God reveals divine truths in two ways.
 Firstly, He manifests them to us in the world that He created, thus allowing us to discover them naturally by philosophical reasoning.
-Out of the order and beauty of the universe, for example, we learn about the power and wisdom of God, its Creator.
+Out of the order and beauty of the universe, for example, we learn the power and wisdom of God, its Creator.
 Revelation made in this manner is called natural revelation, and the knowledge of God acquired in this manner is called natural theology.
 Secondly, God can directly reveal theological truths by uttering words, such as truths spoken by Christ or by a messenger (an angel or a prophet).
 A direct revelation made by God through a verbal communication of divine truth, with or without the intermediary of a messenger, is called supernatural revelation, and the knowledge of God acquired in this manner is called supernatural or sacred theology.

 The term “supernatural revelation” can also be broadly defined to include any communication made by God outside the ordinary course of nature.
 For example, truths communicated by God through miraculous manifestations, infused knowledge, etc., may be considered as supernaturally revealed.
 Some theologians – especially the progressive, liberal and modernist theologians – claim that God also reveals Himself in our evolving inner consciousness, in the unfolding events of history, or in the dynamic of human existence.
 However, revelation made in this manner tend to be vague, obscure and extremely subjective.
 At any rate, this was not the way that God had chosen to reveal Himself.
 Historically He revealed Himself directly to Moses, to the prophets, to the Apostles, and to the Church through the medium of words.